michaelcale/books/books/go/0090-maps/100-creating-maps-with-slices-as-values.md

     m["key1"] = append(m["key1"], 1)
     // len(m["key1"]) == 1

-Deleting a key from map sets the key back to a nil slice:
+Deleting a key from a map sets the key back to a nil slice:

     delete(m, "key1")
     // m["key1"] == nil